 What you’re against weakens you, and even worse, blocks or keeps throwing you off the journey of healing from addictive relating to a narcissist.
 You deserve to give yourself the gift of your own self-love and acceptance, to enjoy and celebrate the freedom to love and, use the pain you’ve experienced, to transform and live your best life.

 In sum, there are good reasons to leave a narcissist, at least emotionally.
-You do so because there are certain elements that are critical to your health and growth: (1) liking and respecting yourself in the relationship; (2) staying connected to your heart and gut to discern truth from lies; (3) realizing the labels narcissists try to pin on you, such as “crazy,” really describes how sick they are; (4) you’re the only one, as an adult, who can rescue you to love and value your self and life; and (5) your thoughts and mind shape your life — mindfully observe and thougttfully choose them.
+You do so because there are certain elements that are critical to your health and growth: (1) liking and respecting yourself in the relationship; (2) staying connected to your heart and gut to discern truth from lies; (3) realizing the labels narcissists try to pin on the women they are in a relationship with, such as “dangerous” or “crazy,” really speak to how serious their own thought disturbance is; (4) your own love, respect or sense of value (as an adult) is the only one you critically need to heal, rescue or restore balance and meaning in life; and (5) your thoughts and mind shape your life — mindfully observe and thoughtfully choose them.

 Feel gratitude for coming out of the fog.